renancavalcantercb/renancavalcantercb/README.md

 ## about.me

 <p align="justify">
-  I am a physics student exploring the world of data science, back-end and RPA with Python.
+  I am a physics student exploring the world of DevOPS, Data Science and RPA with Python.

   - 🔭 I'm currently working as Business Intelligence Developer at [Looqbox](https://www.looqbox.com/)
-  - 🌱 I'm currently studying Flask and practicing Python some libraries (OpenCV, PyAutoGUI and BotCity).
+  - 🌱 I'm currently studying to become a DevOps engineer.
-  - 🤝 I'm looking for opportunities to collaborate with Back-end projects or maybe develop bots for MMO games xD
+  - 🤝 I'm looking for opportunities to collaborate on DevOps projects or maybe develop bots for MMO games xD
 </p>

 ## techs && skills
 <p align="justify">